thekevinscott/AudioData/README.md

 ### `add_data`

 Adds data for later retrieval.
+Accepts an explicit `label`, otherwise will infer label based on the file path.

 ```
 audioData.add_data(type='train', data=['/path/to/file.wav', '/path/to/dir/of/files'], label='some_label')

-# can also infer labels from the file or directory names.
-These will be labeled "label_one" and "label_two"
+# if 'label' is omitted, will infer labels from the file or directory names.
+# This example data will be labeled 'label_one' and 'label_two'
 audioData.add_data(type='train', data=[
   'data/label_one/file.wav', # a single file
   'data/label_two', # a directory of files